xJonathanLEI/NetKeystore/README.md

 ### Using it in your code

+First, obtain a `KeystoreReader` instance from a `Keystore` object, a `string` containing the JSON content or a file name:

+    var reader = KeystoreReader.FromFile("/path/to/keystore");

+Then, use the `TryDecrypt` function to decrypt the keystore file:

+    reader.TryDecrypt("ASDF12345", out var privateKey);

+The function returns `false` if the passphase provided is incorrect, or throws an exception if the cipher or kdf is not supported (yet).

 ## Limitations

 Currently the functionality of the library is quite limited with the following known limitations: